MHKDEVELPMENT/MHKDEVELPMENT/README.md

-- 👋 Hi, I’m @MHKDEVELPMENT
+- 👋 Hi, we are @MHKDEVELPMENT
-- 👀 I’m interested in colabs.
+- were interested in colabs.
 - 📫 How to reach us eatsleepcoding24@gmail.com